 Travel Loafers recently sent a client to the F-1 in Singapore.
-We always enjoy receiving post cards and hearing what are clients get up to.
-Andy Lewis however, went above and beyond by submitting a multi-part blog, Andy describes the experience of a lifetime whether you are a racing fan or not.
-He are his thoughts about his home away from home, the Days Hotel Singapore.
+We always enjoy receiving postcards and hearing what our clients get up to.
+Andy Lewis, however, went above and beyond by submitting a multi-part blog, Andy describes the experience of a lifetime whether you are a racing fan or not.
+He is his thoughts about his home away from home, the Days Hotel Singapore.

 Tucked away 10 minutes’ drive from Orchard Road, on the outskirts of Novina, is one of Singapore’s best kept budget travel secrets: the Days Hotel Singapore at Zhongshan Park.
 Part of the Wyndham group of hotels, it’s perfectly located to avoid the hustle and bustle of the city, yet it’s just a short taxi ride from the local MRT (Mass Rapid Transport) train station, approx. 5 minutes and $6 (Singapore).

-The hotel itself, has a business centre, offers a currency exchange service which is in line with what the banks will charge you and has an on call GP service should you fall ill (which is ideal considering the wide variety of food that Singapore has to offer if your stomach is on the delicate side).
-For travellers with small children, the hotel offers a baby sitting service.
-However this is thankfully not a service that I currently require!
+The hotel itself has a business centre, offers a currency exchange service which is in line with what the banks will charge you and has an on-call GP service should you fall ill (which is ideal considering the wide variety of food that Singapore has to offer if your stomach is on the delicate side).
+For travelers with small children, the hotel offers a babysitting service.
+However, this is thankfully not a service that I currently require!

 On top of this a small gym has enough to make you work up a sweet should the desire take you.
 Not that you actually need to hit the gym to lose a few pounds due to the humidity in Singapore – be prepared to run to the covered air-conditioned shopping malls whenever possible!